 When you’re used to spending most

-of your adult life living with your family, deciding to live in a condo alone might be a
+of your adult life living with your family, deciding to move out and live in a condo alone might be a

 little tough and challenging.
 You might feel a little worried (and lonely)

 Whether you are an incoming college student or a career starter, living alone entails a big change.
 Living independently in a condo unit gives you the freedom you need to grow as an individual and be more responsible for yourself.